 2. Steve Madden

 Steve Madden is one of the biggest online and offline fashion retailers globally.
 With a native mobile app, Steve Madden could skyrocket its conversion rate dramatically.
-The in-app conversion rate touched 10% compared to a meager 2.5% on the mobile web.
+The in-app conversion rate touched 10% compared to a meagre 2.5% on the mobile web.

 The Starbucks app adds to its in-store experience and keeps customers returning to purchase with a superior shopping experience.
 The company knows that customers want more information about products without having to hold up lines or interact with a barista and place their orders fast and pay for them more quickly.
 This is exactly what the Starbucks app delivers.
 Customers browse & order products and pay for their drinks or food with the app, tip the barista, and identify the songs they hear in the Starbucks store to add to their Spotify playlists.

 Shopify’s financial report (2019) shows that by the third quarter of 2019, a staggering 81% of traffic was coming from mobile devices.